mietzen/AKS-ArgoCD-tutorial/README.md

 # Azure AKS - Argo CD Tutorial

 In this tutorial, we’ll create an Azure AKS cluster and deploy Traefik, Cert-Manager, Argo CD, and the Kubernetes Guestbook example app.
 Argo CD is a GitOps-based deployment tool for Kubernetes, allowing you to manage application state through Git repositories.
-It continuously monitors your cluster and automatically applies updates when changes are pushed to Git, improving consistency, automation, and reliability in your CI/CD workflow.
+It continuously monitors the cluster and automatically applies updates when changes are pushed to Git, improving consistency, automation, and reliability in your CI/CD workflow.

 ## K8S Setup